NREL/HPC/general/beginner/how-to-transfer-files/box/README.md

 The `--client_id`, `--client_secret` and `--access_token` are all found in the developer app that you created under the "Configuration" section:

-Note: you can omit the arguments `--client_secret` or `--access_token` and the script will prompt you for those without any clear text.

 ![Image of Box App](/assets/developer_box.png)